egnor/pivid/doc/script.md

 [`/play` request](protocol.md#play-post---set-play-script-to-control-video-output),
 or supplied as a file to [`pivid_play --script`](running.md#pivid_play).

 A new play script may be sent to the server at any time.
-You can choose whether to send only short term "scene" instructions and update the script as needed, or send entire long term sequences.
+You choose whether to send only short term "scene" instructions and update the script as needed, or send entire long term sequences.